 - It is a modern language, a result of recent research and development activities.

-- It is faster and more powerful than Objective-C. So, developers can swiftly create fast-loading, fully-functional applications using Swift.
+- It is faster and more powerful than Objective-C. So, developers can swiftly create fast-loading, fully-functional applications using Swift or flutter.

 - Swift eliminates garbage collection by automatic memory management and reference counting.